NirobxHasan/NirobxHasan/ReadMe.md

-# 💫 About Me:
+#  Hi there 👋:
+I'm Nirob Hasan.
 I'm currently working at E.B.
-Solution ltd as a software engineer. <br>I graduated from the ECE department majoring in CSE at the North South University.
-Previously, I used to work at Bangladesh open-source network as a programming mentor. <br>I have taught programming in different district universities of Bangladesh. <br>Enthusiastic about solving real-world difficulties through my leadership and technological skills.
+Solution Ltd as a software engineer.
+I graduated from the ECE department majoring in CSE at the North South University.
+Previously, I used to work at Bangladesh open-source network as a programming mentor.
+I have taught programming in different district universities of Bangladesh.
+Enthusiastic about solving real-world difficulties through my leadership and technological skills.

 ## 🌐 Socials: